-This is the Index Page for Jake's website on Port Phillip Bay's Tides and Currents.
+This is the Index Page for Jake's website about Port Phillip Bay's Tides and Currents.

 image not available

 The website contains properly researched info about how, why, & when, "Slack Water" occurs at Port Phillip Heads.
-There are two posts available at the moment.
+There are three posts available at the moment.

 Background to POST #1